#32Ge

 Defence IR optics exposure

-Ge is the dominant lens material for the 8–12 µm thermal-imaging window.
+Ge is the dominant lens material for the 8 to 12 µm thermal-imaging window.
 NATO FLIR sensors, missile seekers, and night-vision systems are heavily Ge-dependent.
 US DoD has funded multiple Ge stockpile and reshoring solicitations.

 Recycling matters